Skip to main content.

 Abby Laber

-Abby Laber has been teaching high school and college English for almost 40 years.
-For the past twenty, she has worked at Concord Academy in Massachusetts where she has developed courses on Shakespeare, memoir, close reading, creative nonfiction and the academic essay.
-She also runs a seminar for new teachers and facilitates Critical Friends Group.
+Abby Laber taught high school and college English for over 40 years.
+Most recently, she worked at Concord Academy in Massachusetts where she developed courses on Shakespeare, memoir, close reading, creative nonfiction and the academic essay.
+She also ran seminars for new teachers.
 Abby received her A.B. from Harvard University.
-Through NEH and with the Calderwood Writer’s Initiative, Abby studied composition theory and memoir; she has been taking part in IWT workshops since the Institute began.
-Abby has presented her approach to close reading—the "Overview and Inventory"—at NEATE and NYSEC, and is working on a textbook about O&I and the exploratory essay.
-Recently, she has studied teaching through performance at Shakespeare's Globe.
+Through NEH and with the Calderwood Writer’s Initiative, Abby studied composition theory and memoir; she studied teaching through performance at Shakespeare's Globe and has been taking part in IWT workshops since the Institute began.
+Abby has presented her approach to close reading—the "Overview and Inventory"—at NEATE and NYSEC.
+She is currently working on a book about Jane Austen and Shakespeare.

 Nelly Lambert